tomthebarbarian/tinyapp/README.md

 returns HTML with a relevant error message

 if email already exists:
-returns HTML with a relevant error message
+returns HTML with a relevant error message DONE
 otherwise:

 creates a new user